 Olive & Ivy | 7135 E Camelback Rd #195

 Hey look, sometimes you want to treat yourself to a meal that makes you feel like you’re on vacation.
 We get it.
 Yummy Italian food that pairs well with Phoenix’s incredible weather.
-Ask to be seated outside on the patio and watch the actual out-of-towners stroll by at one of the best restaurants for solo dining in Phoenix.
+Ask to be seated outside on the patio and watch the actual out-of-towners stroll by at one of the best places to eat in Phoenix.